fbpx

 Felix: Jazz uses recognizable forms (such as the blues) that makes it easier to follow the music.
 Even though there is always unpredictability on how one plays over the form, it is a reliable structure that I think makes it easy to follow along to the music.
 For me, it’s fun to see how artists play with form in all genres and make creative choices.

-Sam: Much of the language of jazz is communicated through individual expression, which often produces emotions and feelings.
+Sam: Much of the language of the genre is communicated through individual expression, which often produces emotions and feelings.
 When we communicate this way, we speak about our culture, which can then connect us to the expressions of other people and music.

 Leave a Comment